-Before joining Ecologic Institute, Dr. Ulf Stein worked for four years as a research assistant at the University of Kassel (Germany).
-He conducted research in several projects for the German Federal Environment Agency (UBA) and the German Federal Agency for Nature Conservation (BfN) on practical questions regarding river restoration and flood protection.
-During this period, Dr. Ulf Stein also lectured in freshwater ecology, water resource management and geographic information system (GIS) and mentored students.
+Before joining Ecologic Institute, Dr. Ulf Stein worked as a junior researcher at the University of Kassel (Germany) for four years.
+He conducted research on several projects for the German Federal Environment Agency and the German Federal Agency for Nature Conservation (BfN) on practical questions regarding river restoration and flood protection.
+During this period, Dr. Ulf Stein also lectured at the University of Kassel in freshwater ecology, water resource management and geographic information systems (GIS) and mentored students.

 Prior to that, from 2002 to 2006, he worked as a landscape planner within the field of impact assessment, site investigation and nature management at the landscape architecture firm Faktorgruen.

 Alongside his work for Ecologic Institute, Dr. Ulf Stein completed his doctorate at the University of Kassel on reference conditions of small siliceous mountain streams.
 His dissertation research was carried out at the Kellerwald-Edersee national park.

 Dr. Ulf Stein studied landscape planning and nature conservation at Leibniz University Hannover (Germany), the University of Guelph (Canada) and the University of Copenhagen (Denmark) with a focus on nature conservation, planning, and environmental management.